 You'll be seeing the ancient world in a whole new, fresh way.

-VIDEO RECORDING: Tutankhamun: Egypt rising from the Sand - Lecture 1.
+VIDEO LECTURE: Tutankhamun: Egypt rising from the Sand - Lecture 1.
 Discovery

 Downloadable Notes for Tutankhamun: Egypt Rising from the Sand - Lecture 1: Discovery